StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 ## Configuration and topology data (StackGraph)

-The configuration snippets shown in [the section on backup storage](#backup-storage) enable daily StackGraph backups.

-The StackGraph backups are full backups, stored in a single file with the extension `.graph`.
-Each file contains a full backup and can be moved, copied or deleted as such.
+Configuration and topology data (StackGraph) backups are full backups, stored in a single file with the extension `.graph`.
+Each file contains a full backup and can be moved, copied or deleted as required.

+### Enable backups

+The configuration snippets provided in the section [enable backups](#enable-backups) will enable daily StackGraph backups.

+## Disable backups

 To disable StackGraph backups, set the Helm value `backup.stackGraph.enabled` to `false`.

 ### Backup schedule

-By default, the StackGraph backups are created daily at 3:00 AM server time.
-This can be changed with the Helm value `backup.stackGraph.schedule`, which is specified in [Kubernetes cron schedule syntax \(kubernetes.io\)](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax).
+By default, the StackGraph backups are created daily at 03:00 AM server time.

+The backup schedule can be configured using the Helm value:

+ * `backup.stackGraph.schedule` (specified in [Kubernetes cron schedule syntax \(kubernetes.io\)](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#cron-schedule-syntax))

 ### Backup retention

 By default, the StackGraph backups are kept for 30 days.
-Because StackGraph backups are full backups, this can cause a lot of storage to be required.
-This can be changed with the Helm value `backup.stackGraph.backupRetentionTimeDelta`, which is specified in [Python timedelta format \(python.org\)](https://docs.python.org/3/library/datetime.html#timedelta-objects).
+As StackGraph backups are full backups, this can require a lot of storage.

+The backup retention delta can be configured using the Helm value:

+ * `backup.stackGraph.backupRetentionTimeDelta` (specified in [Python timedelta format \(python.org\)](https://docs.python.org/3/library/datetime.html#timedelta-objects))

-## Telemetry data (ElasticSearch)
+## Telemetry data (Elasticsearch)

-The configuration snippets shown in [the section on backup storage](#backup-storage) enable daily ElasticSearch snapshots.

-The ElasticSearch snapshots are incremental and stored in files with the extension `.dat`.
-The files in the ElasticSearch backup storage location should be treated as a single whole and can only be moved, copied or deleted as such.
+The telemetry data (Elasticsearch) snapshots are incremental and stored in files with the extension `.dat`.
+The files in the Elasticsearch backup storage location should be treated as a single whole and can only be moved, copied or deleted as a whole.

+### Enable backups

+The configuration snippets provided in the section [enable backups](#enable-backups) will enable daily Elasticsearch snapshots.

+### Disable backups

-To disable ElasticSearch snapshots, set the Helm value `backup.elasticSearch.enabled` to `false`.
+To disable Elasticsearch snapshots, set the Helm value `backup.elasticSearch.enabled` to `false`.

 ### Snapshot schedule

-By default, the ElasticSearch snapshots are created daily at 3:00 AM server time.
-This can be changed with the Helm value `backup.elasticSearch.schedule`, which is specified in in [ElasticSearch cron schedule syntax \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/cron-expressions.html).
+By default, Elasticsearch snapshots are created daily at 03:00 AM server time.

+The backup schedule can be configured using the Helm value:

+ * `backup.elasticSearch.schedule` (specified in [Elasticsearch cron schedule syntax \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/cron-expressions.html))

 ### Snapshot retention

-By default, the ElasticSearch snapshots are kept for 30 days, with a minimum of 5 snapshots and a maximum of 30 snapshots.
-This can be changed with the Helm values `backup.elasticSearch.snapshotRetentionExpireAfter`, which is specified in in [ElasticSearch time units \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/common-options.html#time-units), `backup.elasticSearch.snapshotRetentionMinCount` and `backup.elasticSearch.snapshotRetentionMaxCount`.
+By default, Elasticsearch snapshots are kept for 30 days, with a minimum of 5 snapshots and a maximum of 30 snapshots.

+The retention time and number of snapshots kept can be configured using the Helm values:

+ * `backup.elasticSearch.snapshotRetentionExpireAfter` (specified in in [Elasticsearch time units \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/common-options.html#time-units))
+ * `backup.elasticSearch.snapshotRetentionMinCount`
+ * `backup.elasticSearch.snapshotRetentionMaxCount`

+{% hint style="info" %}
-Note that, by default, the retention task itself [runs daily at 1:30 AM UTC \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/slm-settings.html#slm-retention-schedule).
-If you set snapshots to expire faster than within a day (e.g. for testing purposes), you will need to change the schedule for the retention task.
+By default, the retention task itself [runs daily at 1:30 AM UTC \(elastic.co\)](https://www.elastic.co/guide/en/elasticsearch/reference/7.6/slm-settings.html#slm-retention-schedule).
+If you set snapshots to expire faster than within a day, for example for testing purposes, you will need to change the schedule for the retention task.
+{% endhint %}

 ### Snapshot indices

-By default, a snapshot is created for all ElasticSearch indices.
-This can be changed with the Helm value `backup.elasticSearch.indices`, which is specified in [JSON array format \(w3schools.com\)](https://www.w3schools.com/js/js_json_arrays.asp)
+By default, a snapshot is created for all Elasticsearch indices.

+This indices for which a snapshot is created can be configured using the Helm value:

+* `backup.elasticSearch.indices` (specified in [JSON array format \(w3schools.com\)](https://www.w3schools.com/js/js_json_arrays.asp))

 ## Restore backups and snapshots

-Scripts to list and restore can be found in the [restore directory of the StackState Helm chart repository \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/restore).
+Scripts to list and restore backups and snapshots can be found in the [restore directory of the StackState Helm chart repository \(github.com\)](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/restore).
 To use the scripts, download them from the GitHub site or check out the repository.

 Before you use the scripts, ensure that:

 1. You have the `kubectl` binary installed.
-2. The `kubectl` binary is configured to connect to the Kubernetes cluster and the namespace within that cluster that run StackState.
+2. The `kubectl` binary is configured to connect to the Kubernetes cluster and the namespace within that cluster that runs StackState.

 ### List StackGraph backups